 Tantabiddi Boating Facility

-The Tantabiddi Boat Ramp is of regional significance as the primary access point to the Ningaloo Reef tourism and recreational experiences providing launch facilities for recreational vessels and passenger transfers to tourism operators for fishing and diving, also glass bottom boat, whale shark and humpback whale tours.
+The Tantabiddi Boat Ramp is the gateway to the Ningaloo Reef for recreational vessels and tourism operators, such as fishing and diving charters, as well as glass bottom boat, whale shark and humpback whale tours.

-As part of the 2020 WA Recovery Plan the State Government announced $1.3 million to fund the detailed environmental, cultural heritage surveys, and coastal engineering investigations to guide the development and improvement of the facility.
+As part of the 2020 WA Recovery Plan, the State Government announced $1.3 million to fund environmental and cultural heritage surveys and coastal engineering investigations to guide the development and improvement of the facility.